TREND: Truncated Generalized Normal Density Estimation of Inception Embeddings for GAN Evaluation

 \subsection{Choice of Distribution}

-In order to demonstrate that TREND can effectively estimate distributions of Inception features, we perform an ablation study with respect to choice of distribution.
+In order to demonstrate that TREND can effectively estimate distributions of Inception features, we perform an ablation study with respect to the choice of distribution.
 We compare the normal distribution (as in FID), generalized normal distribution without truncation, and truncated generalized normal distribution used in the proposed TREND method for estimating the distribution of the Inception features for the ImageNet dataset.

 \figurename~\ref{fig:choice} shows the ground truth histograms of the Inception features at specific dimensions for all images as blue-colored bars.
 And, each line represents the estimated probability density using one of the distributions.
-Overall, the estimated densities using the truncated generated normal distribution used in TREND conform best to the ground truth distributions.
-However, in the cases of the normal distribution, the estimated densities significantly deviate from the ground truth on both left and right sides.
-Not only the shapes, but also the peak locations (i.e., mode) are far different from those of the ground truth.
+Overall, the estimated densities using the truncated generalized normal distribution used in TREND conform best to the ground truth distributions.
+On the other hand, in the cases of the normal distribution, the estimated densities significantly deviate from the ground truth on both left and right sides.
+Not only the shapes, but also the peak locations are far different from those of the ground truth.
 For the generalized normal distribution, in \figurename~\ref{fig:choice1}, the sharpness of the peak is estimated better than the normal distribution.
 However, due to the truncated region, it fails to estimate the peak location.
 In \figurename~\ref{fig:choice2}, inaccuracy of the generalized normal distribution is more prominent since truncation removes all the left tail and even some of the right tail near the peak.